 2. Banish Sugar From Your Kitchen

 The next step towards achieving your no-sugar goal is to take sugar off your kitchen shelves.
 That’s the only way you can prevent yourself from binging on sugar-loaded foods.
 In fact, you should also be careful about the “invisible sugar” in various processed foods—get rid of them as soon as possible.
 Fruits also contain fruit sugar, fructose, which is also the reason for sugar addiction.
-Keep only a few fruits stored in your fridge, eliminate milk chocolate, packaged fruit juices, flavored water, honey, dry fruits, breakfast cereals, ready to eat foods, alcohol, and biscuits.
+Keep only a few fruits stored in your fridge, eliminate milk chocolate, packaged fruit juices, flavored water, honey, cow’s milk, processed grains, dry fruits, breakfast cereals, ready to eat foods, alcohol, and biscuits.

 3. Kill The Trigger